 About

 In college, I grew tired of my daily and monthly doses of pharmaceuticals to manage my PMS, dysmenorrhea, & ovarian cysts.
-After an IUD that left me with more problems than solutions, I stopped taking birth control & turned to plant medicine and diet.
+After an IUD that left me with more problems than solutions, I stopped taking birth control & turned to plant medicine and dietary changes.
 It was in this lifestyle and mindset shift that I became drawn to homebirth.

 I don't recall ever having met anyone who did it, but on my first unofficial date with my now-husband, I told him I wanted to homebirth and homeschool my future children (partly to scare him off).
 It didn't work.
 His smile only grew, and he said something like, “Same.”
 We’ve been married seven years now.